 Simon is Director of Operations for UK Biobank.
 His career has spanned Business Development, Project and Product Management, and Technology Transfer.
 He brings broad experience of a range of technologies, technology sectors and business processes.
 Simon holds a PhD from Bath University.

-Jonathan is the legal counsel and company secretary of UK Biobank.
+Jonathan is the General Counsel and Company Secretary of UK Biobank.
 He is an expert in intellectual property, life sciences and data protection law.
-He is also a Senior Fellow at the Nuffield Department of Public Health (Oxford University) and a visiting professor at the Big Data Institute.
+He is also a Visiting Senior Fellow at the Nuffield Department of Public Health (Oxford University) and a visiting professor at the Big Data Institute.

 Find out more about the funding bodies who share our vision to enable the global research community to make important scientific discoveries through health data.

 UK Biobank works closely with a range of external experts who provide support via the Board and committees to guide our future scientific direction.

 UK Biobank has around 200 staff based across multiple locations in the UK, including Stockport, Oxford, Reading, Newcastle, and Bristol.

 The Quality and Information Security Management systems at UK Biobank have been approved by BSI to support the collection, processing, storage and analysis of biological samples and data for research into genetic and environmental factors that impact on human health and disease.
 These management systems are certified to ISO 9001:2015 and ISO 27001:2013 respectively.